laravel/docs/eloquent-mutators.md

 <a name="inbound-casting"></a>
 ### Inbound Casting

-Occasionally, you may need to write a custom cast that only transforms values that are being set on the model and does not perform any operations when attributes are being retrieved from the model.
-A classic example of an inbound only cast is a "hashing" cast.
+Occasionally, you may need to write a custom cast class that only transforms values that are being set on the model and does not perform any operations when attributes are being retrieved from the model.

 Inbound only custom casts should implement the `CastsInboundAttributes` interface, which only requires a `set` method to be defined.

-Also you may use the `--inbound` option with `make:cast` command to generate a inbound cast.
+The `make:cast` Artisan command may be invoked with the `--inbound` option to generate an inbound only cast class:

 ```shell
 php artisan make:cast Hash --inbound
 ```

+A classic example of an inbound only cast is a "hashing" cast.
+For example, we may define a cast that hashes inbound values via a given algorithm:

     <?php